DegeneratorXx/Database-crawler-springboot-JDBC/README.md

 1. Check the output directory permissions
 2. Verify your database contains tables
 3. Ensure the database name is correctly specified in the URL

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributors

-- Original implementation by your name/team